Gabemmanuel0809/Javascript-Syntax-Practice/README.md

 2.)
 Mothership.js - Demonstrates nested Object and methods</br>
 3.)
 Corvette.js - Demonstrates a basic Class with method</br>
 3.)
 Company.js - Demonstrates the combination of Inheritance and Polymorphism</br>
+4.)
+Encapsulation.js - Demonstrates the basic usage of Encapsulation</br>